 Second, the Commission believes that despite the courts' legal freedom to depart from the guidelines, they will not do so very often.
-This is because the guidelines, offense by offense, seek to take account of those factors that the Commission's data indicate made a significant difference in pre-guidelines sentencing practice.
+This is because the guidelines, offense by offense, seek to take account of those factors that the Commission's data indicate made a significant difference in preguidelines sentencing practice.
 Thus, for example, where the presence of physical injury made an important difference in pre-guidelines sentencing practice (as in the case of robbery or assault), the guidelines specifically include this factor to enhance the sentence.
 Where the guidelines do not specify an augmentation or diminution, this is generally because the sentencing data did not permit the Commission to conclude that the factor was empirically important in relation to the particular offense.
 Of course, an important factor (e.g., physical injury) may infrequently occur in connection with a particular crime (e.g., fraud).
 Such rare occurrences are precisely the type of events that the courts' departure powers were designed to cover -- unusual cases outside the range of the more typical offenses for which the guidelines were designed.

 It is important to note that the guidelines refer to two different kinds of departure.
 The first involves instances in which the guidelines provide specific guidance for departure by analogy or by other numerical or non-numerical suggestions.
-For example, the Commentary to §2G1.1 (Transportation for the Purpose of Prostitution or Prohibited Sexual Conduct) recommends a downward departure of eight levels where a commercial purpose was not involved.
 The Commission intends such suggestions as policy guidance for the courts.
 The Commission expects that most departures will reflect the suggestions and that the courts of appeals may prove more likely to find departures "unreasonable" where they fall outside suggested levels.